mait-systems/MAIT.gen/MAIT_Professional_Documentation.md

 This software is protected under a custom Software License Agreement.
 See the LICENSE file for complete terms regarding personal use, commercial restrictions, and licensing requirements.

 ---

-**Built with modern technologies for reliable marine generator monitoring**

 *Copyright © 2025 Yarik Sychov.
 All rights reserved.*